zingerboaz/cloudZone-ci-cd/README.md

 Using Terraform we built all application Infrastructure, for example: VPC, Subnet, routetable, ECS cluster and service and loadBalancer.

+Additional documentation and description can be seen in the code in the main.tf file

 ## Application Deploy by ECS target

 The application deploy is done using ECS that is a management and deployment tool of containers.

 In our project we use ECS target that is a serverless service (there is no use to define instancess, only RAM and CPU).

-The deployment done using image that is inside the ECR (the image is pushed by codebuild).
+The deployment done using image that is inside the ECR (the image is pushed by codebuild) with  loadBalancer.

 ECS is responsible for the health and wellness of the containers.
 It also responsible of Zero Down Time of the application, that when we are make changes in the application or scaling one of application component the clients are moved to another available instance.